 If you wish to support our program, you can choose among several museum funds.
 Read more about these funds below, and by clicking on each fund’s link, you will be directed to the University’s secure on-line gift form.
-If you are uncertain about how best to support the MVZ, or are considering a large-scale gift, please contact the Director, Craig Moritz, at firstname.lastname@example.org.
+If you are uncertain about how best to support the MVZ, or are considering a large-scale gift, please contact the Director, Michael Nachman, at email@example.com.

 - Friends of the MVZ Fund